Pre-pasted wallpaper vs. peel & stick wallpaper

 The instructions for how to hang these panels are SO easy.
 Just peel down the first panel about 2 feet, make sure it is straight, and stick right to the wall.
 Smooth out any air bubbles as you go.
 That’s it!
 Seriously so easy.
 I did have one hiccup of not hanging it perfectly straight, but I was able to recover by peeling it off the wall and trying again.
 It kept its stick and was ZERO mess.

-It took me an hour to hang all of the panels (compared to the 4 it took for pre-pasted!!) and I was able to do it all by myself.
+It took me an hour to hang all of the panels (compared to the 4 it took for pre-pasted!!) and I was able to do it all by myself using only my hands and this little felt wallpaper squeegee.
 Check out this instagram story for a fun time lapse of the process!

 The only negative thing about peel and stick is that after I finished, air bubbles developed, which is annoying, but easily fixed by smoothing them out with your hand.